 The Basics: Credit Cards

-While there are many different types of credit cards, most of them share a few core similarities.
+While there are many different types of credit, most cards share a few core similarities.
 Below are some terms you should be familiar with if you are thinking about getting a credit card.

 Account Credit Limit